Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: analysis and results

 \subsection{Emission line ratios and ionization diagnostics}

 To investigate the source of ionization across the W2246-0526 system, including its merging galaxies and extended circumgalactic medium, we construct maps of \niiha, \siiha, and \oiha\ (top panel Figure \ref{fig:line-ratio-BPT_maps}).
 We only include spaxels where both lines are detected with a $3\sigma$ or higher significance.
 We plot \oiiihb\ vs. \niiha, \siiha, and \oiha\ line ratios and compare them to models of various sources of ionization (Figure \ref{fig:line-ratio-BPT}).
 We overplot dusty quasar photoionization models for solar metallicity gas on all emission line ratio diagrams \citep{grov04a}.
 For a given metallicity, the line ratios vary based on changes in the ionization parameter (log($U$): [-2,0]) and the slope of the ionizing power-law spectrum ($\alpha$: [-2,-1.2]).
 Extended narrow line regions of $z\sim2$ quasars often require ionization parameters and ionizing power-law spectrum slopes in our selected range \citep{Vayner21_ion}.
 Our choice for selecting solar metallicity models is motivated by the fact that ALMA observations of W2246-0526 far-infrared fine-structure lines are most consistent with 0.5-1 $Z_{\odot}$ \citep{Fernandez-Aranda24}.
+Dust plays an important role in radiation pressure confinement \citep{Stern14}.
+On kpc scales based on the \ha\ and \hb\ line ratios and assuming case B recombination, we estimate extinction values in the V band reaching 2 magnitudes.
+This indicates that there is a plethora of dust on kpc scales.
+Hence, the dusty radiation pressure-dominated models from \citet{grov04a} are the most appropriate to compare to.
 There is a lack of points overlapping with the quasar photoionization models, which indicates that the central powerful quasar is not photoionizing a significant portion of the extended emission.
 Quasar photoionization models at lower metallicity shift to lower \niiha\ values, making them less consistent with our observed line ratios on the \oiiihb\ vs. \niiha\ diagram.\\